-Alpine lakes and waterfalls, wild flowers and snow covered peaks.
-It doesn’t get much more Colorado than Breckenridge.
+With alpine lakes and waterfalls, wild flowers and snow covered peaks, it doesn’t get much more Colorado than Breckenridge.

 First things first; you need to choose a date for your wedding.
 I have a big guide over the best months to elope in Colorado, and highly recommend that you check it out before picking a date.

-Breckenridge’s high altitude of 9,600ft means that winter sticks around for a long time compared to the Denver area.
+Breckenridge’s high altitude of 9,600ft means that winter sticks around for a long time compared to the Denver metro area.
 The ski resort often stays open through the end of May, and it’s not uncommon to still see snow on the ground at the end of June.

 But long winters aside, there’s nothing better than summer in the high country.
-While Denver often sees temperatures close to triple digits in July and August, Breckenridge has a high of ~75 degrees.
+While Denver often sees temperatures reach 100° F in the middle of sumer, Breckenridge has a high of ~75-80 degrees.
 By the end of July, the ground is covered in wildflowers.
-And the last two weeks of September give you the best fall colors when the aspens are changing, before snow starts coming down again in October.
+And the last two weeks of September give you the best fall colors when the aspens are changing, before we get the first snow of the season sometime in October.

 When you’re choosing a date, I also recommend that you pick a weekday if at all possible.
 Monday through Thursday will always be less busy than Friday through Sunday, and you’ll have fewer people around in this whole area.
 (Need more convincing?
 I have a whole post on why weekday elopements are the best.)

 Traffic on I-70 from Denver to Breckenridge can also be a huge pain on weekends; especially Friday afternoons and Saturday mornings during winter when ski traffic is at the highest.
 If you want to avoid getting stuck in traffic for your Breckenridge elopement, get a place to stay close by so that you can skip driving for a few days.